-- e.
-Click OK. - 11.
+- 7. Make any other modifications to the image that you feel are necessary. - 8.
 Make any required changes to the C:\IBMWORK\SYSPREP.INF file for your image.
 This file is used to re-enter the audit-boot mode.
 You might change a password, set PID, and so on.